MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M04L05_Flow.md

 17. Go back to flow and click **Edit**.

-18. Click on the Recurrence step.
+18. Click on the Recurrence trigger.

 19. Change the **Recurrence** from **Minute** to **Week**.